acr288/702_final/README.md

-# 702_final
+# NMP701_Final
-Final project for my digital cartography class
+This project is for NMP 701 final